 I originally worked in aerospace engineering, completing my M.S. at the University of Arizona.
 While at Honeywell Aerospace, I invented and patented a method for reducing the risk of transonic flutter in turbomachinery, improving the safety of next generation jet engines.
 After spending several years in industry, I decided to pursue a PhD at Stanford supported by a Department of Energy Computational Science Graduate Fellowship (DOE CSGF).

-At Stanford, I've focused on courses in computer science and machine learning.
+At Stanford, I focused on courses in computer science and machine learning.
 I developed two novel methods for faster and more accurate reduced order models and I designed neural network architectures for approximating the solutions to partial differential equations by breaking them into parts.
-My long term research goal is to interpret and understand how to automatically draw boundaries in data in a way that is useful for prediction and explanation.